MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/separated-solutions.md

 ## Dual-write party and global address book solutions

-The Dual-write party and global address book package contains the following solutions and maps that are required to sync party and global address book data.
+The dual-write party and global address book package contains the following solutions and maps that are required to sync party and global address book data.

 | Unique name                          | Display name                              |
 |--------------------------------------|-------------------------------------------|